Are you thinking about doing a DIY RV exterior paint job? If so, we’ve got the lowdown for you.

 Painting your RV yourself will save you money, but it might cost you time.
 Where it might take a professional paint shop just a day or two, it might take you a week or longer between prep, painting, and dry time.

-But if the cost of a professional paint job is more than the cost of your RV, you might consider doing it yourself.
+But if the cost of a professional paint job is more than the value of your RV, you might consider buckling down and doing it yourself.

-What Kind of Paint Do You Use on the Outside of a Camper?
+What Kind of Paint Do You Use on the Outside of an RV?

 You’re going to want to use high-quality exterior paint, but the type will depend on lots of factors.